goldbergyoni/nodebestpractices/README.md

 ## ![✔] 3.3 Start a Codeblock's Curly Braces in the Same Line

 **TL;DR:** The opening curly braces of a code block should be in the same line of the opening statement.
-Javascript's interpeter auto adds semicolon at the end of a statement if there isn't one.
-This can lead to some undesired results.

 ### Code Example
 ```javascript